-When enrolled in the MAT program, you may seek licensure in such secondary school areas as Biology, Chemistry, English, French, Spanish, Mathematics, Physics, or Social Studies.
+When enrolled in the MAT program, you may seek certification in such secondary school areas as Biology, Chemistry, English, French, Spanish, Mathematics, Physics, or Social Studies.

 Our Master of Arts degree in Education provides educators with the expertise to lead our schools, strengthen our communities, and prepare students for tomorrow’s challenges.
 When pursuing a master’s degree at Furman, there are degree concentrations available for teachers and other administrative and professional personnel.

-Students wishing to take MAE classes must already be licensed teachers.
+Students wishing to take MAEd classes must already be certified teachers.